MobilityData/gtfs.org/docs/documentation/schedule/components/shapes.md

 <div class="grid" markdown>

-The Shapes component and feature allows to communicate the path that a vehicle follows along a route.
-Among other things, this can help trip planners to display the route of a trip so that users can know if the route of a service goes to their destination.
+The Shapes component and feature communicates the path a vehicle follows along a route.
+This allows trip planning applications to display the path of a trip so users have a clear understanding of where the route operates in relation to their travel needs.

 | Files associated      | [shapes.txt](/schedule/reference/#shapestxt)                                         | [trips.txt](/schedule/reference/#tripstxt) |
 |-----------------------|--------------------------------------------------------------------------------------|-----------|